saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 * Understand the configuration files for Cypress on Testrunner Toolkit and how to modify them

-* Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce Testrunner Toolkit
+* Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce Testrunner Toolkit (Optional)

 * Learn to run a Cypress Test on Sauce Labs with a Docker container and on Virtual Machines (VMs)